pragyachauh/password-generator-streamlit/README.md

 ## How to Run This App

-To run this app, you'll need to have Streamlit installed.
+To run this app locally, you'll need to have Streamlit installed.
 If you haven't installed Streamlit yet, you can do so using pip:

 ```bash
 pip install streamlit